felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/book-suplex.jpg" position="center" caption="Suplex that book, even if it's a hardcover!" >}}

 Some people might cringe when seeing this.
 But those who know, know.
-Indeed, you might be asking: What difference does it make to hold a book bent over backwards?
+Yet, you might be asking: What difference does it make to hold a book bent over backwards?

 Personally, the book suplex taught me an important